meganwang08/A-universal-system-for-streamlined-genome-integrations-with-CRISPR-associated-transposases/README.md

-## Plasmid Sequences and NGS Pipeline for "A Universal System for Streamlined Genome Integrations with CRISPR-associated Transposases"
+## Additional Files for "A Universal System for Streamlined Genome Integrations with CRISPR-associated Transposases"

 - Amplicon NGS analysis
 - Plasmid sequences in Snapgene and genbank formats
+- Genome targets in Snapgene and genbank formats
 - Raw CFU data for experiments

 ### Equivalence Table of Genomic Locations